-Welcome to IMTips.co! – a blog for developers by a developer.
-I’m glad you want to leave your job and want to be self-employed freelancer.
+Welcome to IMTips.co! – A blog by a developer to guide fellow programmers and developers to build a second source of online income and ultimately quit the job.
+I’m glad you want to leave your job and want to be a self-employed freelancer.

 I’m Shabbir Bhimani – A Freelance Developer, Blogger, and an Investor in the Indian equity market.
-I can help you leave your job and be your own boss.
+I can guide you to leave your job and be your own boss.

-I have a lovely wife and 2 kids and have been an online freelancer working from home for more than a decade now.
+I have a lovely wife and two kids and have been an online freelancer working from home for more than a decade now.
 In Upwork alone, I have delivered over $90k+ worth of projects to more than 200 clients and still counting.

 If you want to know more about me, check out my about page.

 If you want to quit your 9to5 job and work from the comfort of your home, be your own boss; you are at thinking the right way.

 Download my Free eBook – “How to be a Free lancer”

-In my eBook, I have shared the exact same strategies I use in crafting my proposals to attract hundreds of clients and make thousands of dollars and get paid a much higher hourly rate.
+In my eBook, I have shared the same strategies I use in crafting my proposals to attract hundreds of clients and make thousands of dollars and get paid a much higher hourly rate.

 Let’s Start YOUR New Beginning

 All the information can be long and yet overwhelming.
 It also contains links to many of my articles where I have answered each question about freelancing in detail.
 So much content for anyone can be tough to consume in one go.
 So feel free to bookmark this page and revisit it later.

-Now let us embark on the journey to be a freelancer and so let me start by answering some of the very common questions.
+Now let us embark on the journey to be a freelancer and so allow me to begin by answering some common questions.

 Do I need to be a Programmer?